m0saan/m0saan/README.md

 - 💬 If you need something, will be a pleasure help you.
 - 🎧 Listening to: Linkin park/Twenty One Pilots/RADWIMPS
 - 😄 Pronouns: HE/HIM
-- ⚡ Fun fact: I'm a weeb
+- ⚡ Fun fact: Boku wa weeb desu!

 Interests in research and project development envolving mobile (IOS Apps), competitive programming, AI/ML, electronics, internet of things, arduino, raspberry pi